LiamGaff/Paw-Patrol-V1/README.md

 * A contact form for directing questions the charity organisation straigth from the home page.

-* A payment section where users cn select an amount to donate and then pay with card trhough a stripe payment system.
+* A payment section where users can select an amount to donate and then pay with card trhough a stripe payment system.

 * It is possible to Signup, Login and Logout all from the page management link on the navigation menue.
 All these operations are done with allauth.